aino/ainojs-ajax/README.md

     // performs an ajax POST request to [url] and returns a promise Ajax.post(url, [data])

-    // performs JSONP request to [url] and returns a promise.
+    // performs a JSONP request to [url] and returns a promise.
     // callbackname defaults to "callback" and timeout to 15000ms Ajax.jsonp(url, [data], [callbackname], [timeout])